What Types of Deeds Are Recognized in Arkansas?

 - Deeds made solely to correct or replace a prior deed for which transfer tax was fully paid at the time of recording;

-- Deeds that convey only a leasehold interest in land;
+- Deeds that transfer only a leasehold interest in land;

-- Deeds given by a party to a divorce proceeding to the other party to divide marital property;
+- Deeds given by one spouse to the other spouse to divide marital property during a divorce;

-- Deeds given in a judicial proceeding to enforce a security interest when the person who receives title is the person enforcing the security interest;
+- Deeds given in a judicial proceeding to enforce a security interest in real estate when the person who receives title is the person enforcing the security interest;

-- Deeds transferring real estate purchased for under $60,000 if the purchase is financed by the FHA, U.S. Dept. of Veterans Affairs, or the Dept. of Agriculture and Rural Development (the seller must record the buyer’s sworn statement identifying the sale price and stating that neither the buyer nor the buyer’s spouse has owned a home within three years of closing);
+- Deeds transferring real estate bought for under $60,000.00 if the purchase is financed by the FHA, US Dept. of Veterans Affairs, or Dept. of Agriculture and Rural Development, for which the seller must record the buyer’s sworn statement identifying the sale price and stating that neither the buyer nor the buyer’s spouse has owned a home within three years of closing;

 - Deeds between business entities such as corporations and LLCs—or between an entity and an owner—relating to the organization, reorganization, merger, consolidation, capitalization, asset distribution, or liquidation of the entity;